hushmirror/anonsets/README.md

 This repo contains a whitepaper about the Anonymity Sets of Privacy coins, in particular of Zcash Protocol coins, where they are often called Shielded Pools.

+This is a graph of the anonset size of HUSH v3 mainnet during it's first 567000 blocks.

 <img src=anonset.png>

 # Definition of Anonymity Set (anonset)